escapegameibk/host/README.md

 of it's triggers will be executed.
 So each element of the events array has to contain at least the following fields:

- - "name": The event name
+ - "name": The event's name.
+Follows the regular handling for multilanguage name objects.

  - "dependencies": an array containing all of the dependencies which have to be fullfilled in order to trigger the event

  - "triggers": an array containing all triggers to be executed in case the event is triggered.